NateWr/docs-themeofthecrop/plugins/food-and-drink-menu/user/advanced/shortcodes.md

 Prints a single menu item as it appears in a menu.

 `id` Accepts the ID of the desired menu.
 Must be an integer.

+## Menu Section Shortcode

+`[fdm-menu-section id=1]`

+Prints a single menu section as it appears in a menu.

+`id` Accepts the taxonomy term ID of the desired menu section.
+Must be an integer.